Heart of Greed: Plot

-Tong Yan-Gai (Ha Yu) owns a dried sea-products and abalone store along with 31 shops for rental.
-He has a total net worth $600 million HKD.
-He is married to Ling Hau (Louise Lee), a rich man's daughter and he also has a second wife called Wong Sau-Kam (Susanna Kwan), a former nurse who had previously taken care of Hau when Hau had cancer.
-Gai has 4 children: Tong Chi-On (Moses Chan), Tong Chi-Yat (Bosco Wong), Tong Chi-Yan (Fala Chen), by Ling Hau and Tong Chi-Foon (Lai Lok-yi) by Wong Sau-Kam.
-Hau had not expected to survive her bout with cancer and had wanted Kam to take care of her husband after she died, but fortunately she recovered.
+Tong Yan-Gai (Ha Yu) owns dried sea products and abalone store along with 31 shops for rental.
+He has a total net worth of HK$600 million.
+He is married to Ling Hau (Louise Lee), a rich man's daughter, and he also has a second wife called Wong Sau-Kam (Susanna Kwan), a former nurse who had previously taken care of Hau when she had cancer.
+Gai has 4 children: Tong Chi-On (Moses Chan), Tong Chi-Yat (Bosco Wong), and Tong Chi-Yan (Fala Chen) by Ling Hau and Tong Chi-Foon (Lai Lok-yi) by Wong Sau-Kam.
+Hau had not expected to survive her bout with cancer and wanted Kam to take care of her husband after she died, but she recovered.

-Kam thinks that she has no power in the family because she has no true status, as she is not truly legally married to Gai.
+Kam thinks that she has no power in the family because she has no true status, as she is not legally married to Gai.
 She becomes a woman who instigates a range of petty acts that tend to come back to haunt her.
-She seeks the family fortune and in order to do that she causes trouble in the family.
+She seeks the family fortune, and in order to do that, she causes trouble in the family.
 Hau becomes extremely frustrated and angry at Kam and expels her from the house.
 This leads to Hau's cancer resurfacing.
 One day in the hospital, Hau lies on her deathbed, and Kam comes to beg for forgiveness for her past actions.
-She is unable to speak, but she finally mutters a few words only audible to the ears of her son Tong Chi-Foon.
-Her words are "普通朋友", which means "ordinary friend."
+Hau is unable to speak, but she finally mutters a few words only audible to the ears of her son Tong Chi-Foon.
+Her words are "普通朋友", which means "ordinary friend".
 Foon, however, lies to everybody and says that Hau told him that Kam is forgiven.
-Foon lies because his mother has put pressure on him to secure her a position in the family.
+Foon lies because his mother put pressure on him to secure her a position in the family.

-On the surface, it seems like a peaceful family, but Kam starts planning evil ideas with Sheung Joi-Duk (Lei Seng Cheung) and together they cause trouble.
-They plotted for years to find a means to steal the family fortune and Kam even created public false accusations against her own family in the media.
-Kam formed her own support group from the worst family members and in-laws to help plot against the Tong household in order to gain their family fortune.
+Kam starts to make plans to steal the family fortune with Sheung Joi-Duk (Lei Seng Cheung), and together, they cause trouble.
+Kam even creates false public accusations against her own family in the media.
+Kam forms her own support group from the worst family members and in-laws to help plot against the Tong household in order to gain their family fortune.

-After much careful planning with Kam even going as far as to poison the public opinion about the Tong family.
-She also drives Gai into severe illness and eventual death from a stroke.
-Kam and Duk then begin a long war against the Tong family in an attempt to invalidate the family will so as to take over the family fortune for their own, as a means of punishing the Tong family's "mistreatment" towards her.
-The family is in mayhem and they have only one person who can help them, a lawyer, Sheung Joi-Sum (Linda Chung).
+After meticulously planning with Kam, going as far as to give slander to the Tong family, she also drives Gai to severe illness and eventually dies from a stroke.
+Kam and Duk then begin a long war against the Tong family in an attempt to invalidate the family will to take the family fortune for their own as a means of punishing the Tong family's "mistreatment" towards her.
+The family is in chaos and they have only one person who can help them, a lawyer, Sheung Joi-Sum (Linda Chung).